Last Updated on August 17, 2021

 Still, you’ll want to do your best.
 Practice your eulogy at least a couple of times before the day of the funeral.
 This will help you tremendously if you are nervous about speaking in front of a large group of people.

 Practice does not always make perfect, but it does make better.
-Say your speech in front of a couple of friends or relatives, or in front of a mirror.
+Rehearse your speech in front of a couple of friends or relatives, or in front of a mirror.

 6. Make a final copy